ivankatliarchuk/knowledge-base/docs/leadership/words.md

 15. Get the views on this
 16. let's close this call

+## Reply phrases

+- I'm doing fantastic, thanks for asking.
+- I'm doing relatively well, had a nice weekend and got a chance to dig into a couple of new things.
+Finally had time to spent time with family
+- It’s not a bad start
+- Had a bit of time to relax and disconnect for a little bit from the grid

 ## Quotes

 - You never change things by fighting the existing reality.
 To change something, build a new model that makes the existing model obsolete. [[Buckminster Fuller]] #transformation #change